chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 **Note:** You cannot revoke API keys you haven't issued yourself (i.e., which are children or grand children of your API key).

 It may take several minutes for the changes to go live.
+Revoked API keys may be deleted after some time.

 #### Required roles:
 - *keycreate*